olimpiadi-informatica/make-templates/README.md

 int W[N];
 ```

-The output description **has to be a single line**, either with a single vector or with some values declared.
+The output description **has to be described with a single line**, with the same syntax as for the input description.

 A more complex (and valid) example is: